Betty Willsher: Career

 Willsher established and operated another small nursery school in the Fife town before completing a part-time Diploma in Education at Dundee.
 The following years were spent teaching emotionally troubled children in the Stratheden Hospital, in Cupar in Fife with child psychiatrist Douglas Haldane and for a spell in Vancouver.
-Returning to Scotland Willsher spent four years teaching story-telling, drama and creative arts to primary school in Fife before becoming a senior lecturer in Child Development at Stevenson College Edinburgh and retiring in 1977.
+Returning to Scotland Willsher spent four years teaching story-telling, drama and creative arts to primary schools in Fife before becoming a senior lecturer in Child Development at Stevenson College Edinburgh and retiring in 1977.

 In retirement Willsher embraced the social scene in St Andrews, joining various local clubs and became an active conservation campaigner, fighting to protect the built heritage of the town, spearheading the campaign for the Crawford Arts Centre and as a stalwart of the local preservation trust.
 This keen interest in conservation would also be expressed nationally as she and her friend Bunty Mould travelled across Scotland recording, photographing and interpreting historic graveyards and the unique memorials within.